 Now, before you ask, yes, that is a bust of Boba Fett.
 And before you get too confused, let me note that white Boba Fett collectibles have become increasingly common over the last few years.
 In 2011, Hasbro offered a white Boba Fett as a mailaway figure, and just last year one was offered in the 6-inch scale as a Walgreen’s exclusive.

-But that’s not all.
+But that’s not all!
 Around the same time as the Hasbro mailaway, Lego offered a promotional white Boba Fett figure, and more recently than that Sideshow Collectibles produced a 12-inch figure of him.

 Now, you might be asking, “Why is Boba Fett white in all of these collectibles?”
 To that, I respond, “Oh my God, you can’t just ask someone why a Mandalorian is white.”
 If you were looking closely, you might have noticed that most of those products were labeled as “Prototype Armor.”
 Now, that might conjure up images of, say, the concept art of Ralph McQuarrie or Joe Johnston.
-If that’s where your mind went, I’m impressed.
+If that’s where your mind went, well done!
 Indeed, in Boba Fett’s earliest concept art, his armor was white.

 Now, I’ve essentially answered told the story the title suggested, but in the interest of completeness I’m going to go on a little more.
 You see, when that screen test was shot, Boba was being designed as a character who could help build hype for the new film.
 In the video, Ben Burtt explicitly mentions that they wanted him to be able to make public appearances.
 Well, he did.
 Boba Fett’s big public debut wasn’t in The Empire Strikes Back, but instead in the San Anselmo Country Fair parade, in September 1978, walking along with Darth Vader.
 His look had changed drastically from that first screen test three months earlier, but it wasn’t 100% where it would be at for the film.
 There’s a fun interview with Dunham, who wore the suit again for the parade, over at starwars.com, regarding his experience in the costume and working on the films.

 Though that was Fett’s first public appearance, it wouldn’t be the way most people were introduced to him.
 Before TESB, Fett appeared in the animated segment of the much maligned Star Wars Holiday Special.
 It’s widely hated, but its animated segment is somewhat more warmly remembered.
 Lucas has said in the past that he’d like to burn all copies of the special, which only aired once, but that hasn’t stopped it from leaking on to Youtube.
 If you feel like watching the animated sequence, I’ve attached a copy of it below.
-Of note to this article is that Boba Fett is once again in another color scheme, and that several companies have gone and made merchandise off of his look here.
+Of note to this article is that Boba Fett is once again in another color scheme, this time some ridiculous pastels, and that several companies have gone and made merchandise off of his look here.

 It was a long road to get to Boba Fett’s final film look in The Empire Strikes Back, and thanks to the character’s enduring popularity collectibles have been made based off of every step along the way.
 It can be a little fatiguing even for the most die-hard of Fett fans.
 God help us if he ever shows up in a new outfit for a spin-off.